-Clause 8 seeks to create the offence of illegally interfering with computer data and would include damaging or deleting computer data.
+Clause 7 seeks to create the offence of illegally interfering with computer data and would include damaging or deleting computer data.
 This offence would carry a fine of one hundred thousand dollars and two years' imprisonment on summary conviction or a fine of two hundred thousand dollars and three years' imprisonment on conviction on indictment.

-Clause 9 seeks to create the offence of illegally acquiring computer data whether for personal use or for use by another person.
+Clause 8 seeks to create the offence of illegally acquiring computer data.
 This offence would carry a fine of one hundred thousand dollars and two years' imprisonment on summary conviction or a fine of five hundred thousand dollars and three years' imprisonment on conviction on indictment.
+This clause also seeks to create the offence of receiving or gaining access to computer data knowing that it is obtained illegally, and would carry the same penalty as that of the offence of illegally acquiring computer data.

-Clause 10 seeks to create the offence of illegally interfering with a computer system or a person who is using or operating a computer system.
+Clause 9 seeks to create the offence of illegally interfering with a computer system or with a person who is using or operating a computer system.
 This offence would carry a fine of one hundred thousand dollars and two years' imprisonment on summary conviction or a fine of three hundred thousand dollars and three years' imprisonment on conviction on indictment.

-Clause 11 seeks to impose greater penalties on persons who commits an offence under Part II and which affects critical infrastructure.
-This clause would define "critical infrastructure" as any computer system, device, network, computer program or computer data so vital to the State that the incapacity or destruction of, or interference with, such system, device, network, program or data would have a debilitating impact on the security, defence or international relations of the State or the provision of services directly related to national or economic security, banking and financial services. public utilities. the energy sector. communications infrastructure, public transportation, public health and safety, or public key infrastructure.
+Clause 10 seeks to impose greater penalties on persons who commits an offence under Part II and which affects critical infrastructure.
+This clause would define "critical infrastructure" as any computer system, device, network, computer program or computer data so vital to the State that the incapacity or destruction of, or interference with, such system, device, network, program or data would have a debilitating impact on the security, defence or international relations of the State or the provision of services directly related to national or economic security, banking and public utilities, financial services, the energy sector, communications infrastructure, public transportation, public health and safety, or public key infrastructure.
 An offence under this clause would carry a penalty of two million dollars and fifteen years' imprisonment on conviction on indictment.

-Clause 12 seeks to create the offence of illegally producing, selling, procuring, importing, exporting, distributing or otherwise making available a computer device or program for the purpose of committing an offence under the Act.
+Clause 11 seeks to create the offence of illegally producing, selling, procuring, importing, exporting, distributing or otherwise making available a computer device or program for the purpose of committing an offence under the Act.
 This offence would carry a fine of two hundred thousand dollars and three years' imprisonment on summary conviction or a fine of five hundred thousand dollars and five years' imprisonment on conviction on indictment.

-Clause 13 seeks to create the offence of the unauthorized receipt or grant of access to computer data stored in a computer system and would carry a fine of two hundred thousand dollars and three years' imprisonment on summary conviction or a fine of five hundred thousand dollars and five years' imprisonment on conviction on indictment.
+Clause 12 seeks to create the offence of the unauthorized grant of access to computer data that is commercially sensitive or a trade secret, which relates to the national security of the State, or which is stored on a computer system and is protected against unauthorized access.
+This offence would carry a fine of two hundred thousand dollars and three years' imprisonment on summary conviction or a fine of five hundred thousand dollars and five years' imprisonment on conviction on indictment.

-Clause 14 seeks to create the offence of computer-related forgery.
+Clause 13 seeks to create the offence of computer-related forgery.
 This would make it unlawful to input, alter, delete or suppress computer data which would result in inauthentic data and would carry a fine of three hundred thousand dollars and three years' imprisonment on summary conviction or a fine of five hundred thousand dollars and five years' imprisonment on conviction on indictment.
+This clause would also provide for the commission of the offence of computer-related forgery by sending out multiple electronic mail messages and would carry an additional fine of two hundred thousand dollars and three years' imprisonment.